ahbarnett/mpspack/README.md

-MPSpack is a user-friendly and fully object-oriented MATLAB toolbox that implements the method of particular solutions (aka Trefftz or nonpolynomial FEM, including the method of fundamental solutions, Fourier--Bessel local expansions, singular corner expansions), and integral equation methods (including some basic corner handling), for the efficient and often spectrally-accurate solution of Laplace eigenvalue problems, interior/exterior Helmholtz boundary-value
+MPSpack is a user-friendly and fully object-oriented MATLAB toolbox that implements the method of particular solutions (aka Trefftz or nonpolynomial FEM, including the method of fundamental solutions, Fourier-Bessel local expansions, singular corner expansions), and integral equation methods (including some basic corner handling), for the efficient and often spectrally-accurate solution of Laplace eigenvalue problems, interior/exterior Helmholtz boundary-value